- Academic Affairs

 Users log into Blackboard using their UMID username and password.
 Click here for more information about UMB Authentication.

-Blackboard is unavailable on the first Tuesday of each month from 9 p.m.
-Tuesday to 7 a.m.
+Blackboard is normally unavailable on the first Tuesday of each month from 9 p.m.
+Tuesday until 7 a.m.
 Wednesday (Eastern time) for system maintenance.
-There is no system maintenance in the months of May and December.
+There will be no maintenance on Tuesday July 3, 2018.

 Problems with Blackboard

 If you experience problems logging in with your UMID username or password, call or email the Help Desk.